banrod/unit/workstation/notes/facilitation-assessment.md

 - Collaboration processes (issue templates, PR guidelines specific to experiments) are not yet documented.
 - Registry integrity now has a static validator and smoke graph coverage, but validator output still reports missing class mappings that need remediation before strict gating is viable.
+Recent mapping of `ID_IF_NOT` reduces the unmapped set, and further control/array builders should follow.
 - Benchmarking currently tracks latency only; memory footprint still needs to be captured for a fuller facilitation picture.